dlr-eoc/prosEO/processing-engine/k8s-deploy/README.md

 deploy a k8s-cluster using terraform & kubespray

 ### prerequisites
-- docker engine running at your control host
+- docker engine running at your control host (local development machine)
 - ssh-keygen
 - unrestricted internet access

 ### deploy steps
+Perform this on your local development machine
 - create public and private ssh-key (e.g. by using ssh-keygen) and copy the keys to:
   - ssh-keys/`cluster-key.pem` (private key)
   - ssh-keys/`cluster-key.pub` (public key)